 It’s safe to say that mirrorless cameras are here to stay and probably will replace DSLRs to some extent.
 Therefore, I (like many others) decided to finally switch to a mirrorless system.
 Before making the decision, I was considering and comparing two cameras: the Nikon Z 6 and Sony A7 III.
 If you have been following my Instagram Stories, you may already know that my choice eventually was the Nikon Z6.
 However, what camera is best for you, depends on your personal preferences and needs.
 In this post, I’ll try to explain the reasons behind my choice and hopefully make your choice easier.
 This is not, however, a review of the camera.
-Above all, the biggest reasons why I decided to switch at this time was the timing and price.
+Above all, the biggest reasons why I decided to switch at this time was the

 I’ve been photographing actively since I was fifteen years old when I got my first DSLR.
 I first started with a Canon entry-level DSLR (450D) and later had a Canon 7D for years.
 For a long time, I was a Canon-user but switched to Nikon back in Fall 2016.
 Back then I wanted to switch to a full-frame camera and ended up buying a Nikon D750.
 Because many of my Canon-mounted lenses were for crop-frame, switching brands was surprisingly easy.
 I was extremely happy with my D750 and the two lenses, Sigma 35mm 1.4 Art and Nikkor 85mm 1.8.
 That being said, it’s still an excellent setup and would still work for most of my work today.

 However, I knew that at some point I would like to switch to a mirrorless system.
 In fact, when eventually choosing the D750, I was seriously considering a Sony mirrorless (probably A7Rii, can’t remember precisely).
 Because of the high price of Sony mirrorless system at the time, the Nikon D750 made much more sense.